The Smart Way to Plan Food for a Party of 50

 Planning the Menu

 It goes without saying, if you are cooking for any sized crowd your menu needs to be as SIMPLE as possible.
-Choosing a simple menu with simple recipes goes a long way in reducing your stress levels.
+Choosing a simple menu with recipes that are within your culinary wheelhouse (and budget), goes a long way in reducing your stress levels.
 And don’t forget fellow foodies -- simple does not have to be boring!

-Create a menu that offers a tempting variety of appetizers, main courses, and desserts to satisfy different palates and dietary needs.
+Create a menu that offers a tempting variety of appetizers, main courses, sides and desserts in order to satisfy different palates and dietary needs.
 If possible, determine ahead of time if your guests include vegans, vegetarians or anyone with food allergies.

 How Much to Serve

-The number one question I receive at Chef-Menus.com is, “How much food do I serve?”
-This will probably be the most unnerving question you have to answer.
-Calculating food quantities is one part “guesstimation” and one part Math 101
+The number one question I receive at Chef-Menus.com is, “How much food do I serve?”.
+This will probably be a troublesome yet almost impossible question to answer.

-• Party Duration: Longer events mean guests may go back for more, so increase quantities a bit
+• If your party/event is a long one, guests may go back for more, so increase quantities a bit

 Protein (meat, seafood, plant-based) 6–8 oz 20–25 lbs